 Do I have to smoke medical marijuana?

-Nope!
-There are a variety of ways you can take medical marijuana, including:
+Certainly not.
+There are a variety of ways one can take medical marijuana, including:

 - Sublingual (take under the tongue)

 If I have a medical marijuana card from another state, is it valid in Florida?

 No. To be enrolled in Florida’s medical marijuana program, you must be evaluated by a physician who is licensed and certified as a marijuana doctor in the state of Florida.
 Only patients entered into Florida's Marijuana Use Registry database are allowed to purchase, possess, or consume medical marijuana in Florida.

 Where can I legally purchase medical marijuana in Florida?